 Coal and Climate Change

 Coal and climate change were issues central to my thinking from around 2003 onwards.
 As United Nations Secretary General Ban Ki-moon observed, “The clear and present danger of climate change means we cannot burn our way to prosperity.
 We already rely too heavily on fossil fuels.
 We need to find a new, sustainable path to the future we want.
-We need a clean industrial revolution.”
+A clean industrial revolution is needed.”

 The central issue during my adult life and the clear and present danger to the future of humanity was climate change.
 I found it frustrating in the extreme that so many people denied the reality of climate change and the coming of the Anthropocene.